biblicalhumanities/biblicalhumanities.github.io/dashboard.md

 - *Strong's Dictionary*
   - [MorphGNT](https://github.com/morphgnt/strongs-dictionary-xml) (XML): One of the most commonly used lexicons, keyed to Strong's Numbers for easy cross reference.

-### Commentaries, Secondary Literature, and Miscellaneous Resources
+### Commentaries, Secondary Literature, and Other Resources

 - *Lace*
   - [Lace](http://heml.mta.ca/lace/catalog)(hOCR): Contains a massive number of Greek texts in hOCR format, including several scholarly commentaries on the Greek text of each New Testament book, Septuagint resources, Cramer's Catenae, Migne, the Sophocles lexicon, and many other resources that are just begging for the community to adopt and do manual editing.